 Dr. Wilder will speak at the forum about some of the research that went into his award-winning 2013 book, Ebony and Ivy, which exposed the historical ties of several major U.S. Ivy League colleges to slavery and the slave trade.

-Registration is now open for Dr. Wilder’s forum and for the following forum on March 9 with Canadian Senator Murray Sinclair.
+Registration is now open for Dr. Wilder’s forum and for the following forum on April 17 with Buffy Sainte-Marie.

-Each forum will features a 25-35 minute talk, followed by a 25-30 minute question-and-answer period moderated by a journalist from the CBC — Dal’s broadcast sponsor for the Year of Belonging.
+Each forum will features a 30-minute talk, followed by a 30-minute question-and-answer period moderated by a journalist from the CBC — Dal’s broadcast sponsor for the Year of Belonging.

 His award-winning book inspired an Esperanza Spalding song